 At some point, somebody, somewhere, might make these VAT rules a touch more logical.
 Fingers crossed…

-Daniel Rice is a Senior VAT Manager in Grant Thornton’s Bristol office, specialising in the Food, Financial Services and Property sectors, but with a particular interest in the weird and wonderful world of the VAT liability of food and drink products.
+Daniel Rice is a VAT Director in Grant Thornton’s Bristol office, specialising in the Food, Financial Services and Property sectors, but with a particular interest in the weird and wonderful world of the VAT liability of food and drink products.
 Follow Daniel on Twitter @itsnotVATsimple